juampi92/auto-updater/README.md

 # What does it do?

  * Compares local version with remote version.
- * If versions dont match, it downloads the repository.
+ * If versions don't match, it downloads the repository.
- * It extracts the repository, overwriting the modifies files.
+ * It extracts the repository, overwriting the modified files.
  * Compares local dependencies with remote dependencies and tells if they don't match.

 # Events